 Last Stop

-When we reached the Þingvellir visitor center, I was surprised to see my passengers eager to disembark for a glimpse of Almannagjá, the gorge defining the edge of the North American tectonic plate.
-Despite being thoroughly soaked, we hurried along the semi-circular boardwalk to take in the stunning views.
-It turns out that Þingvellir is gorgeous in any weather—cold and wet, it was still worth the stop.
+When we reached the Þingvellir visitor center, I half-expected everyone to stay in the van.
+Instead, they piled straight out to see Almannagjá, the gorge that marks the edge of the North American tectonic plate.
+Soaked within minutes, we still made our way around the semi-circular boardwalk and took it all in. Þingvellir holds up in any conditions — cold and wet, it was still absolutely worth the stop.

 Homeward Bound